FrenzyYum/GenshinWishingBot/README.md

 1. Clone the repository.
 2. Build the solution to restore dependencies.
 3. Change the `appsettings.json` token, bot username and admin id accordingly.
+4. Set links to images (see [here](https://github.com/FrenzyYum/GenshinWishingBot/blob/master/src/TelegramUI/Commands/Wish.cs#L114))
-4. Run the project.
+5. Run the project.

 ## License

+The source code is licensed under Mozilla Public License 2.0.
-Genshin Impact content and materials are a copyright of miHoYo Co., Ltd. All rights reserved.
+Genshin Impact content and materials are a copyright of miHoYo Co., Ltd. No copyright infringement intended.